compact/angular-bootstrap-lightbox/README.md

 # angular-bootstrap-lightbox

-This lightbox displays images using an [AngularUI Bootstrap](http://angular-ui.github.io/bootstrap/) Modal.
+This lightbox displays images using an [AngularUI Bootstrap Modal](http://angular-ui.github.io/bootstrap/#/modal).

-When the lightbox is opened, navigating to the previous/next image can be achieved by clicking buttons above the image, clicking the left/right arrow keys, or swiping to the left/right (using [ngTouch directives](http://docs.angularjs.org/api/ngTouch/directive)).
+When the lightbox is opened, navigating to the previous/next image can be achieved by clicking buttons above the image, clicking the left/right arrow keys, or swiping to the left/right (optional with ngTouch).
 The escape key for closing the modal is automatically binded by AngularUI Bootstrap.

 Large images are scaled to fit inside the window.
-An optional image caption overlays the top left corner of the image. [angular-loading-bar](https://github.com/chieffancypants/angular-loading-bar) is used to show the progress of the image being loaded.
+An optional image caption overlays the top left corner of the image.

 ## Demos